 line, this neighborhood has a higher rate of childhood poverty than 97.4%

 The Neighbors: Occupations

-In the Hattiesburg City Center neighborhood, 50.3% of the working population is employed in
+In the Hattiesburg City Center neighborhood, 43.9% of the working population is employed in

 sales and service jobs, from major sales accounts, to working in fast food restaurants.

-Other residents here are employed in manufacturing and laborer occupations
+Other residents here are employed in clerical, assistant, and tech support occupations

-(18.1%), and 11.4% in executive, management, and professional occupations.
+(21.4%), and 10.4% in executive, management, and professional occupations.